 Student Behavior Policy

-Please sit down with your student to read, sign, and submit the Student Behavior Policy after sending in registration fees for live classes or one-on-one guides courses.
+Please sit down with your student to read, sign, and submit the Student Behavior Policy after sending in registration fees for live classes.

 >>> CLICK HERE TO VIEW/SUBMIT THE ONLINE AGREEMENT FORM <<<